tbymiracle/Paddle-Brain-Tumor-Segmentation/README.md

 # Paddle-Brain-Tumor-Segmentation

 ## 1.Introduction
-This project is based on the paddlepaddle_V2.1 framework to reproduce Brain-Tumor-Segmentation and the [official code](https://github.com/jadevaibhav/Brain-Tumor-Segmentation-using-Deep-Neural-networks) of Keras.
+This project is based on the paddlepaddle_V2.1 framework to reproduce Brain-Tumor-Segmentation.
+[Official code](https://github.com/jadevaibhav/Brain-Tumor-Segmentation-using-Deep-Neural-networks) of Keras.
+We put the keras version in keras-bts/ (the official code is implemented in jupyter notebook and so we change it a little).
+We put our project in paddle-bts/.
+Our project can achieve almost the same results.
 ## 2.Result

 The model is trained on the train set of BraTS2013.